EddeCCC/k6-java-test/README.md

 before writing your own configuration.

-Furthermore, you need to define all paths in `application.properties`.
-The locations should be relative to `./src/main/resources`
+Furthermore, all environmental variables in `application.properties` have to be defined.

+- `path.config`: Location of the test configuration (relative to `./src/main/resources`)
-- `path.script`: Location where the javascript file should be created
+- `path.script`: Location where the javascript file will be created
-- `path.output`: Location where the test results should be saved (as CSV)
+- `path.output`: Location where the test results will be saved (as CSV)
-- `path.config`: Location of the test configuration
-- `path.logging`: Location where the console output of k6 should be logged
+- `path.logging`: Location where the console output of k6 will be logged
+- `otel.host`: Host to run the OpenTelemetry collector on

-All created files will be found in `./target/classes`
+All created files will be located relative to `./target/classes`

 ---
 ## Implemented Features